-Cross-sections for discharge output can be specified.
+Cross-sections to get the discharge flowing through as output can be specified.
 SFINCS will keep track of the discharge in m3/s flowing through the specified cross-section(s).
-Per cross-section as minimal a name, the number of points (size data) and the x-and y-coordinates are stated, using the Delft3D 'tekal' format:
+Per cross-section as minimal a name, the number of points (size data) and the x-and y- coordinates are stated, using the Delft3D 'tekal' format.
+You can specify more than 2 points per cross-section.